tibbben/geospatial-visualization/syllabus.md

 >  Assignments:

 -   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting
--   Complete contruction of basic GIS if not complete: all layers correctly loaded in one GIS file.
+-   Complete construction of basic GIS if not complete: all layers correctly loaded in one GIS file.
 -   Be ready to present the GIS in the next class meeting

 >  [slide deck](slides/slides03.html)